zero-hack-org/run-make/web/README.md

 ### License

-This project is licensed under the {License type} License, see the [LICENSE](./LICENSE) file for details
+This project is licensed under the Apache-2.0 License, see the [LICENSE](./LICENSE) file for details